raynox/narvi-task/README.md

 9. **Functional Programming**: Incorporated multiple functional programming techniques as shown above.

 10. **Clarity**: All requirements were clear.

-A React application that allows users to search for GitHub users with real-time results and infinite scrolling.

 ## Technical Implementation